christhomas/dotman/Readme.md

 - Avoid the “hidden behavior” of tools like `chezmoi`, `yadm`, or `stow`
 - Provide full Git lifecycle handling with simple UX wrappers — but **not** a replacement for Git itself
 - TODO: Allow for **read-only setups** in cloud environments, shared workstations, or deployment scenarios where config should be loaded but not modified
+- I tried other dotfile managers, but I was always a bit surprised to find that when it comes to uploading your changes to the repo where the files are stored, suddenly the tool is not managing everything anymore, and you have to remember to `git pull`, `git commit`, `git push`, resolve conflicts, etc. So the tool only seems to do half the job.

 ---

+## 🛠️ Problems

+- If on machine 1 modifications are made and published.
+Then on machine 2 modifications are made and submitted.
+Then you might run into conflict issues if you've attempted to edit the same thing

 ## 🎯 Let us build the tool!